Diving the Sonesta plane wrecks in Aruba was eerie and surreal, but ultimately thrilling

 If I’m honest, this doesn’t really bother me.
 When it comes to diving, unless it’s a truly amazing reef system (like our dives in the Great Barrier Reef for example), I’m more interested in seeing or trying something new or unique like our recent wall dive in the Turks and Caicos.

 I loved our wreck dive in Djibouti for example and diving with sharks in the Galápagos.
-As such, when we saw the opportunity to dive a plane wreck in Aruba during our 11-day cruise from Charleston, we signed up immediately.
+As such, when we saw the opportunity to dive a plane wreck in Aruba during our Caribbean cruise, we signed up immediately.

 Known as the Sonesta Airplanes, the two planes, a Convair 240 (or a DC-3; it’s debatable) and a YS-11, lie off the coast of Aruba and were intentionally sunk to create an artificial reef for divers.